Nature and Culture through

 After having studied Nature through the training of mountain leader, I trained in Valaisan Heritage at the UNIL...

-When you know and appreciate the Valais, it seems difficult to separate nature from culture.
+Because, when you know and appreciate the Valais, it seems difficult to separate nature from culture.

 And unless you climb very high to flirt with the peaks, man's imprint is practically omnipresent in the Valais landscape.